gogins/csound-webserver-opcodes/README.md

 code, inspect elements of the Document Object Model, and to set breakpoints or inspect variables in JavaScript code.

+Once the Web page has opened, Csound can run JavaScript in the JavaScript context of thate page using the `webkit_run_javascript` opcode.

 # webkit_open_html

 `webkit_open_html` - Opens a new top-level window and displays in it the content